vinayakgajjewar/fashion-mnist-classification/README.md

 # fashion-mnist-classification
-A basic neural network designed to classify images of clothing built using Tensorflow and Keras
+A basic neural network designed to classify images of clothing built using TensorFlow and Keras